Tory Lanez convicted in Megan Thee Stallion’s shooting

-Canadian rapper Tory Lanez has been found guilty of three felonies over the 2020 shooting of hip-hop star Megan Thee Stallion.
+Canadian rapper Tory Lanez has been found guilty of three felonies over the 2020 shooting of Grammy award winning hip-hop star Megan Thee Stallion.

 The incident left the singer wounded with bullet fragments in her feet.